 Protests should be disruptive.
 I feel that the protest and demonstration I am planning should interfere with the activities of others to attract attention.
 Is this permitted?

+Infringing on the rights of others is a tricky thing to propose.
 That's tricky.
-If interference with the activities of others or the business of the University is a goal of your protest/demonstration, it's unlikely to be seen as reasonable by the Dean of Students.
+If interference with the activities of others or the business of the University is a goal of your protest/demonstration, it's unlikely to be seen as reasonable by the community.
 Again, others have a right to pursue their goals on campus too.
 If you proceed anyway, you should be prepared for the consequences of your decision to infringe on the rights of others.
 There is, of course, a familiar tradition of civil disobedience that runs through protests and demonstrations, but participants in activities like this have hopefully made the conscious and fully-informed decision to be penalized as a result.
-Philosophically (and because it may actually violate University policy meant to protect others), the Dean of Students is most likely going to be unwilling to grant your protest permission to take rights away from others in our community.
+Philosophically (and because it may actually violate University policy meant to protect others), the Dean of Students is most likely going to be unable to grant your protest permission to take rights away from others in our community.
 This is a good principle to bear in mind as we share our campus and community with one another.
 Mutual respect is key.
-If you decide to proceed anyway, you should be prepared for the Dean of Students or the Department of Public Safety to direct that participants in your demonstration/ protest leave the area and to have your event ended.
+However, in cases in which organizers feel that they must proceed with unapproved activities and violate this University Regulation as a matter of conscience, they should be prepared for the Dean of Students or the Department of Public Safety to direct that participants in the demonstration/protest leave the area and to have the event ended.

-Of course, any violence or threat of violence, unauthorized entry, and/or damage to property can result in action by the Department of Public Safety and the Dean of Students or other staff to immediately end any demonstration/protest whether coordinated/approved or not.
+Of course, all other community standards apply, including the University Code of Conduct.
+And any violence or threat of violence, unauthorized entry, and/or damage to property can result in action by the Department of Public Safety and the Dean of Students or other staff to immediately end any demonstration/protest whether coordinated/approved or not.